ballerina-platform/ballerina-distribution/examples/break-statement/break_statement.md

 # Break Statement

-`Break` statements can be used to terminate the execution within a nearest enclosing `while` and `foreach` statement.
+A `break` statement can be used to terminate the execution within the nearest enclosing `while` or `foreach` statement.

 ::: code break_statement.bal :::